IRL2/nanover-docs/source/concepts/applications.rst

 as a flattened array of triplets.
 The order of the elements of ``forces.user.index`` correspond to the order of the triplets stored in ``forces.user.sparse``.

+In addition to delivering information about the forces and potential energies associated with the iMD interactions applied to the molecular simulation, the iMD application also calculates the cumulative work done on the molecular system by the iMD interactions, delivered under the following key:

+* ``forces.user.work_done``: the cumulative work done on the molecular system by all iMD forces applied to the system.

+The user work done is delivered in the same units as the potential energies, i.e.
+:math:`\text{kJ}\cdot\text{mol}^{-1}`.

 .. _velocity-reset:

 Velocity reset